No3Mc/Goodreads-Dataflow-Book-Analytics/README.md

 <ol>

-<li>1.
-This is an individual assignment.
+<li>This is an individual assignment.
 Do not negotiate with others to clarify what is required.
 By
 uploading your work to Turnitin in Blackboard you will be declaring that the work you submit is your own and not plagiarised in any way.</li>

-<li>2.
-Tutors are prepared to offer help with the part of the assignment where there is clear evidence
+<li>Tutors are prepared to offer help with the part of the assignment where there is clear evidence
 that you have made a substantial attempt but have become stuck.</li>

-<li>3.
-Mark totals are shown alongside each question.
+<li>Mark totals are shown alongside each question.
 Your tutor will need to able to execute your NoSQL
 code in MongoSH to check for correctness.
 Marks will be awarded for correctness and presentation.</li>

-<li>4.
-Marks will typically be deducted if information is erroneous, missing, irrelevant or difficult to
+<li>Marks will typically be deducted if information is erroneous, missing, irrelevant or difficult to
 ascertain.
 Marks can also be deducted if the answer is particularly inefficient.
 Therefore, partial marks are available if an answer is partially correct or partially presented.</li>

-<li>5.
-There is often more than one way to answer a question and so it is possible to gain full marks for
+<li>There is often more than one way to answer a question and so it is possible to gain full marks for
 an answer even if it is different from the markers' specimen set of answers.
 However, if these answers do not follow the examples and exercises taught on the module, they may be inferior in some way and so consequently marks may be deducted.
 Note that some questions hint at the most appropriate method to use.</li>